Keyboard shortcuts

 • shouldClassifyshouldClassifyWithCostBasis, shouldClassifyNegativeLotful, shouldClassifyLotful, shouldClassifyBareTransferTo, shouldClassifyPositiveLotful.

-• postingIsLotful: checks for lots: tag on commodity or account.
+• amountsAreLotful: checks for a lots: tag on the amounts’ commodities.

 Inferring transacted cost from cost basis